Symbol-LLM: Towards Foundational Symbol-centric Interface For Large Language Models: Related Works

-\paragraph{Symbol-centric Scenarios} LLMs have dominated plenty of NL-centric tasks~\cite{rajpurkar2016squad,talmor-etal-2019-commonsenseqa,nallapati2016abstractive}, where NL is leveraged as the core interface to do planning and reasoning.
+\paragraph{Symbol-centric Scenarios} LLMs have dominated plenty of NL-centric tasks~\cite{rajpurkar2016squad,talmor-etal-2019-commonsenseqa,nallapati2016abstractive}, where NL is leveraged as the core interface for interaction, planning, and reasoning.
 But world knowledge is not purely represented by NL.
-In fact, symbols are also of great significance in expressing abstract world knowledge~\cite{edwards2022translation,DBLP:conf/aaai/BevilacquaBN21,li-srikumar-2019-augmenting} and leveraging external tools~\cite{gao2023pal,DBLP:journals/corr/abs-2304-11477,pan2023logic}.
+In fact, symbolic language is also of great significance in expressing abstract world knowledge~\cite{edwards2022translation,DBLP:conf/aaai/BevilacquaBN21,li-srikumar-2019-augmenting} and leveraging external tools~\cite{gao2023pal,DBLP:journals/corr/abs-2304-11477,pan2023logic}.
 Some concurrent works~\cite{xu2023lemur,yang2023harnessing} shift focus to the specific forms of symbols (e.g., code), either through prompting off-the-shelf LLMs or tuning on open-source LLMs.
-These efforts fail to lay a symbolic foundation, which is expected to grasp the interrelations among various symbolic forms.
+These efforts fail to lay a solid symbolic foundation, which is expected to grasp the interrelations among various symbolic forms.
 In our work, we explore the possibility of treating symbols in a unified manner and lay foundations to build balanced symbol and NL interfaces.